savonet/book/workflow.md

 ```{.liquidsoap include="liq/encoder-gstreamer-pipeline.liq" from=2 to=-1}
 ```

-Beware that, when using the `%gstreamer` encoder, one must think of it as an encoder for an infinite stream.
+Beware that, when using the `%gstreamer` encoder, you should consider that the stream you are encoding is infinite (or could be).
 This means that not all containers (and muxers) will work.
 For instance, the AVI and MP4 containers need to write in their header some information that is only known with finite streams, such as the total time of the stream.
 These containers are usually not suitable for streaming, which is the main purpose of Liquidsoap.

 ### FFmpeg {#sec:ffmpeg-encoder}

-The `%ffmpeg` encoder is a "meta-encoder": it uses the versatile FFmpeg library in order to encode in various formats, including the ones presented above, but also many more.
+The `%ffmpeg` encoder is a "meta-encoder", just like the GStreamer one: it uses the versatile FFmpeg library in order to encode in various formats, including the ones presented above, but also many more.
 The general syntax is

 ```liquidsoap
 %ffmpeg(format="<format>", ...)